mortonprod/glabs/README.md

 It also need to update on certain events

-* Had a new file been uploaded
+* Had new files been uploaded
 * Have more files been added to s3.

+The app is designed to expect a signal from AWS when the s3 bucket has been changed.
+This signal will be sent to a particular route and xmlManager will get a list of all the files.

 ### Server